mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 classes: wide
 ---

-On February 1st, 2018, I [quit my job](/why-i-quit-google) as a software engineer at Google to start a company by myself.
-Today marks the completion of my first year as a solo developer, so I thought it would be a good time to reflect on how the decision has affected my money, lifestyle, and happiness.
+On February 1st, 2018, I [quit my job](/why-i-quit-google) as a software engineer at Google to start my own single-person software company.
+Today marks my first full year as a solo developer, so I thought it would be a good time to reflect on how the decision has affected my money, lifestyle, and happiness.

 # How I made and spent money